Gurjot-0031/Car-Rental-App/README.md

 ###  Running the application

 1. From your IDE, you should be able to create a Sprint Boot run configuration.
 Set RentalApplication as the main class and Run.
 1. Open a terminal, and cd to the /client folder.
-Once there, run `ng serve` to build and serve the front end
+Once there, run `ng serve` to build and serve the front end.
+1. Open a browser and head to localhost:4200 !